cabbabbage/ENGINE-2.0/3d_refactor_plan.md

 **Subtasks**

 - Expose current 2D behavior
-  - Make `kForceDepthPerspectiveDisabled` and related flags runtime settings and document current flat behavior.
+  - Replace the old hardcoded depth disable with runtime settings (`depth_enabled`, `flat_camera_debug`, `depth_debug_logging`) and document the default depth-aware behavior.
-  - Add debug toggles to compare legacy 2D projection versus new 3D projection.
+  - Add debug toggles that let devs compare legacy flat projections with the new 3D pipeline when needed.
-  - Capture screenshots or metrics for before and after to verify no floor regressions.
+  - Capture screenshots or metrics for before and after to verify no floor regressions while depth is enabled or temporarily disabled.

 - Accept `world_z` in projections
   - Update projection and render effect helpers to take `(world_x, world_y, world_z)` and populate `GridPoint::distance_to_camera` accordingly.